carimura/jtrack/README.md

 The Java code probably sucks.
 I have a lot to catch up on.

 Don't judge me.

-Or do.
-Whatever.
+Update: actually using openjdk:9 until I figure out why the opencv maven repo doesn't like 10+.